Wild Weekend (NRBQ album): Critical reception

 The Washington Post wrote that the album "harks back to the early '60s, when rock-and-roll didn't take itself quite so seriously, when every single brought forth unforced enthusiasm for a new car, a new guitar sound, a new girl, a new Saturday night."
-Robert Christgau stated: "First cute, then peculiar, then annoying, their callow act is turning positively perverse as they twinkle-toe past 40."
+Robert Christgau opined: "First cute, then peculiar, then annoying, their callow act is turning positively perverse as they twinkle-toe past 40."
 The Chicago Sun-Times noted that "NRBQ has learned to make an album work as an album, rather than as a random selection of cute curiosities or the studio transplant of a bar band."

 The New York Times determined that it's the "combination of a hard-driving, eccentric rhythm section, mixed loud and up front, along with the strangely sophisticated and satisfying tunes, that allows the album to radiate so much pleasure."
-The Los Angeles Times opined that Wild Weekend "may well be the finest of the group's 17 albums, bristling with some of the best pop hooks since Brian Wilson's heyday, performed with a playground zeal coupled with a musicianship so good they make it seem effortless."
+The Los Angeles Times said that Wild Weekend "may well be the finest of the group's 17 albums, bristling with some of the best pop hooks since Brian Wilson's heyday, performed with a playground zeal coupled with a musicianship so good they make it seem effortless."

-AllMusic wrote that wrote that "the quartet retains its eclectic range of pop and rock mayhem, adapting several well-worn concert favorites for this studio platter."
+AllMusic wrote that "the quartet retains its eclectic range of pop and rock mayhem, adapting several well-worn concert favorites for this studio platter."
 The Rolling Stone Album Guide concluded that "the spaced-out boyish charm starts to grate."